-Stock is also a great source of gelatin which aids in digestion, help to heal the lining of the intestinal tract, and is a rich source of amino acids.
+Bone broth is also a great source of gelatin which aids in digestion, help to heal the lining of the intestinal tract, and is a rich source of amino acids.
 Conventional stocks or broths that you can buy off the shelf often contain many undesirable ingredients: corn syrup, sugar, monosodium glutamate, caramel coloring, partially hydrogenated vegetable oil… The list goes on.

 - 4 quarts filtered water

 - 1 large onion, coarsely chopped

 - 2 carrots coarsely chopped

-- 3 celery stalks, coarsely chopped
+- 3 celery sticks, coarsely chopped

-- 1 bunch parsley
+- 1 bunch parsley, chopped